 (Author’s note: Patrice refers above to the principle termed Cymatics, in which grains of sand, powder or liquids form coherent patterns when specific sounds are generated.
 Although I am not familiar with the research in F# that Patrice refers to, in my work with sound, F# corresponds with the Heart Chakra.
 Is it a coincidence that the bell in the Magdalene Chapel in Rennes le Chateau rings in F# every day?
 Each frequency has unique correlations and qualities and each individual responds differently to specific sound frequencies, according to their needs.
 For more information on specific tone correlations see www.aniwilliams.com)

-A: The suggestion that you mention in City, that Mary Magdalene may have landed south of Narbonne at Leucate, do you know of any documents that mention this?
+A: The suggestion that you mention in City of Secrets, that Mary Magdalene may have landed south of Narbonne at Leucate, do you know of any documents that mention this?